-We now embed videos from YouTube using YouTube’s privacy-enhanced mode.
-This mode may set cookies on your computer once you click on the YouTube video player, but YouTube will not store personally-identifiable cookie information for playbacks of embedded videos using the privacy-enhanced mode.
+Somerset ASA now embed videos from YouTube using YouTube’s privacy-enhanced mode.
+This mode may set cookies on your computer but YouTube will not store information about your visit to this website unless you play the video.
 To find out more please visit YouTube’s embedding videos information page.

 The search facility on our website is plugged into our server and continuously indexes the content on our site.
 All search requests are handled by the site content management system and the information is not passed on to any third party.

-Somerset ASA is affiliated to the ASA and we keep records of and pass membership data to the ASA.
+Somerset ASA is affiliated to Swim England / the ASA and we keep records of and pass membership data to Swim England / the ASA.

-To download the ASA / British Swimming Data Protection Policy document click here.
+To download the ASA Data Protection Policy document click here.

 The Data Protection Notice document is a detailed run down of the organisation’s policy on the collection and use of information.

-To download the Data Protection Notice document, click here.
+To download the Swim England Data Protection Notice document, click here.